wikimedia/wikipedia-wikiwidgets-Vivarium/README.md

 Tasks
 -----
+* Load some nice patterns
 * Documentation
-* Localization to more languages
 * Generalize so that more than one widget can be placed in the same page
 * Improve performance
+* Board resizing?
-* Preloaded patterns
+* Mobile version